 He strode through the crowd towards the girl’s death place.
-He had to be there at the very moment of her death to catch the fresh soul; otherwise, it could wander on Earth for thousands of years.
+He had to be there at the very moment of her succumbing to catch the fresh soul; otherwise, it would wander on Earth for thousands of years.

 There she was, browsing among the shelves.
 Relaxed and murmuring a song, she picked a few bags full of sweets and studied them undecided.
-From time to time, she grabbed a rebel strip of hair and hid it behind her ear, only to come out again and cover her sharp eyes.
-She let a bag fall on the shelf and took another in shiny colours.
+Occasionally, she would grab a rebel strip of hair and hide it behind her ear, only for it to come out again and cover her sharp eyes.
+She let a bag fall on the shelf and picked another one in shiny colours.
 She smiled and dropped it somewhere inside her jacket.

 “We are a petty thief, are we not?”
 Derek smirked.

-He kept following the girl between shelves, watching her taking various sweets, even tasting some of them.
-She browsed until the end of the row, but turned back to take something else.
+He followed the girl between shelves, watching her take various sweets and even tasting some of them.
+She browsed until the end of the row and returned to take something else.
 Margo chose a pack and opened it relaxedly.
-She took one sweet and, looking at it with lust, put it in her mouth and started munching it.
+Looking at it with lust, she took one sweet, put it in her mouth and started munching it.

 The naughty child from earlier was behind her, brushing bags with sweets and chocolates from the shelves on the floor.
 His mother saw the disaster and turned towards him, threatening the boy with a good beating.
 The little one grimaced at his mother and ran away.
 He knocked Margo’s back, pushing her a few yards farther, and fell on his nose.

 The girl said nothing, facing the opposite direction.
 The child started crying, demanding help.
-Margo began gasping for air, her face crimson red as she kept massaging her throat and chest.
-I am going to be alright; she thought.
+Margo began gasping for air, her face crimson red as she was massaging her throat and chest.
+I am going to be alright, she thought.
 The boy’s mother hitched the little one and peeked at her, seeking to apologise.

-But feeling that something was wrong, she began screaming for aid.
-People were gathering, yet nobody intervened.
-In the end, Margo was on the floor, her eyes imploring for someone’s help.
+Feeling that something was wrong, she began screaming for help.
+People were gathering, but nobody intervened.
+In the end, Margo was on the floor, her eyes imploring for someone’s divine intervention.

 Derek bent over her lying body and grabbed her wrist.
 Margo gasped for the last time, and the crowd howled.
 Then, an old lady fainted in the first row, and a man cried for help.

-A bit confused, the girl rose from the floor and glared at the stranger, who kept her hand in a tight gasp.
-She felt like losing her body weight and struggled to stay on the ground.
+Confused, the girl rose from the floor and glared at the stranger, who kept her hand in a tight gasp.
+She felt like she was losing body weight and struggled to stay on the ground.
 Margo stared at the gathered people.
 She scanned them all for a familiar face, but she knew nobody and panicked.
 A lonely feeling monopolised her entire being, as a white explosion covered everything, blinding her for a second.
-The next moment she woke up in an empty supermarket; only she and the massive man observing her every movement were standing in the middle of it.
+The next moment, she woke up in an empty supermarket; only she and the massive man observing her every movement were standing in the middle.
 Time expanded, and she felt her soul light.

 “Let’s go,” the man said.
 The air vibrated at the sound of his voice.